Polycystic ovary syndrome (PCOS) occurs in 5 to 10% of women. In the US, it is the most common cause of infertility.

 > 10 follicles per ovary (detected by pelvic ultrasonography), usually occurring in the periphery and resembling a string of pearls

 In women meeting these criteria, serum cortisol is measured to exclude Cushing syndrome Cushing Syndrome Cushing syndrome is a constellation of clinical abnormalities caused by chronic high blood levels of cortisol or related corticosteroids.
 Cushing disease is Cushing syndrome that results from... read more , and early-morning serum 17-hydroxyprogesterone is measured to exclude adrenal virilism Adrenal Virilism Adrenal virilism is a syndrome in which excessive adrenal androgens cause virilization.
-Diagnosis is clinical and confirmed by elevated androgen levels with and without <span class="... read more .
+Diagnosis is clinical and confirmed by elevated androgen levels; determining the cause may involve adrenal... read more .
 Serum DHEAS is measured.
 If DHEAS is abnormal, women are evaluated as for amenorrhea Evaluation Amenorrhea (the absence of menstruation) can be primary or secondary.
 Primary amenorrhea is failure of menses to occur by age 15 years in patients with normal growth and secondary sexual characteristics... read more .

 Transvaginal ultrasonography can be used to check for abnormalities in the ovaries.
 However, transvaginal ultrasonography is not done in adolescent girls (see below).